-Kathryn Bryant, a fertility consultant has 5 tips for starting your journey to creating your future family.
+Kathryn Bryant, a fertility consultant has 5 tips for starting your journey to creating your future family for LGBT people.

 1. Beware of becoming just a number